tilt-dev/tilt.specs/enable_disable_resources.md

 https://pkg.go.dev/k8s.io/api/core/v1#Container

-You could imagine starting out by just implementing one of the fields (either `Disabled` or `DisableSource` would be fine).

 For the initial implementation, I would have the Tiltfile create ConfigMaps for each UIResource, and wire up the each object's DisableSource to the correct ConfigMap.

-The downside of this approach is that, if you want the UI to be able to disable a resource, what API does it call and how does it know how to call it?
-Does it follow DisableSource to the ConfigMap, then update the ConfigMap?
-Or does it support a few common conventions?
+The downside of this approach is that, if you want the UI to be able to disable a resource, it has to know about all the possible DisableSources and how to follow them.

 I could imagine a lot of complexity on the UI side to figure out which property to update for each type of object.

+The upside of this approach is that it gives us a lot of flexibility to have more complex decision trees for when to disable a resource.
+For example, a common pattern is to have 3 sets of services: disabled, to-run, and to-edit.
+A to-run service has the ImageBuild disabled but the KubernetesApply enabled.

 ### Resource Selector